lesaint/lesaint.github.io/_posts/2014-10-08-how_does_annotation_processing_work_in_java.md

 comments: true
 ---

-This article is an introduction to Annotation Processing in ```Java``` and provides an overview on how Annotation Processing occurs during compilation.
+This article is an introduction to Annotation Processing in ```Java``` and provides an overview on Annotation Processing mechanics during compilation.

 ## What is annotation processing